Skip to content

 Creative.
 Caring.
 Curious.
 We make every moment count.

-We believe our new curriculum for September 2020 does that.
-It is based on philosophical thinking; posing questions; facilitating a scheme of work where pupils make links across projects, subjects and year groups.
-Our intention is to ensure the curriculum is deep and immersive, allowing the pupils to achieve a greater depth of learning in a more focused and purposeful way.
+We believe our curriculum, which has been continually adapted and refined since September 2020, does that.
+It is based on philosophical thinking, posing questions, and facilitating a scheme of work where pupils make links across projects, subjects and year groups.
+We intend to ensure the curriculum is deep and immersive, allowing the pupils to achieve a greater depth of learning in a more focused and purposeful way.

 Examples of our enquiry questions/projects are: